sneha19122004/Development-of-Ornithopter-Mechanism/README.md

 ### CAD Design

-The complete airframe and mechanism were designed in **SolidWorks**.
-The screenshots below show different configuration states:
+The complete airframe and mechanism were designed in **Autodesk Fusion 360**.

-> **Wing folded / stowed configuration** — mechanism at rest

-> **Wing spread / extended configuration** — full flap stroke extended
+> CAD-model/front-view.png — full flap stroke extended

 > **Gear train close-up** — showing the 1:3 reduction cluster, crank pins, rocker arms, and the secondary small gear driving the timing synchronization

-The ring-frame fuselage body (visible in the CAD) houses the motor, gear train, and electronics bay while keeping the structure lightweight.
+The ring-frame fuselage body houses the motor, gear train, and electronics bay while keeping the structure lightweight.

 ---